hyunjineeey/addSchedule/README.md

-# Add Your Schedule and Control
+# Schedule and User Control System

 *Created by Hyunjin*